Hindenburg-class airship: Design and development

 The Hindenburg class were built entirely from duralumin.
 The leader of the design team was Ludwig Dürr, who had overseen the design of all Zeppelins except LZ-1 (on which he was a crew member), under the overall direction of Hugo Eckener, the head of the company.
 They were 245 m long and 41 m in diameter.
 The previous largest civilian airship, with a length of 777 ft and a width of 40 m, was the British R101, which was completed in 1929.
 The U.S. Navy's Akron and Macon were 785 ft long and 144 ft wide.

 The design originally called for cabins for 50 passengers and a crew complement of 40.

 Construction of the first ship, LZ 129, later named Hindenburg, began in 1931, but was suddenly stopped when Luftschiffbau Zeppelin went bankrupt.
 This led Eckener to make a deal with the Nazi Party, which had come to power in 1933.
-He needed money to build the airship; in return he was forced to display the swastika on the fins.
+He needed money to build the airship; in return he agreed to display the swastika on the fins.
 Construction resumed in 1935.
 The keel of the second ship, LZ 130 Graf Zeppelin was laid on June 23, 1936, and the cells were inflated with hydrogen on August 15, 1938.
 As the second Zeppelin to carry the name Graf Zeppelin (after the LZ 127), it is often referred to as Graf Zeppelin II.

 The duralumin frame was covered by cotton cloth varnished with iron oxide and cellulose acetate butyrate impregnated with aluminium powder.
 The aluminium was added to reflect both ultraviolet, which damaged the fabric, and infrared light, which caused heating of the gas.
 This was an innovation that was first used on the LZ 126, which was provided as war reparations to the United States and served as the USS Los Angeles (ZR-3) from 1924 until decommissioned in 1933.